ShubhamJamuar/Gesture-Controlled-VLC-Media_Player/README.md

 About:
 The project uses a ML Model especifically Resnet-101, trained on 20bn-jester-v1 dataset (22.8 GB)(Link-https://20bn.com/datasets/jester).<br>
-The model is able to classify 27 different Hand Gestures whose can be found on the above link.<br> The predictions made by the model are then linked with keyboard which simulates pressing of keys coressponding to a particular gesture.<br>
+The model is able to classify 27 different Hand Gestures whose description can be found on the above link.<br> The predictions made by the model are then linked with keyboard which simulates pressing of keys coressponding to a particular gesture.<br>
 This project can be extended to Gesture Controlled Powerpoint Slides, Word, simple game controls and various other processes. <br>
 The model accuracy is 93% on validation data and 99% on train data.<br>